Stanford CS348K, Spring 2026

 Apr 23

 The importance of predictable control in content creation.
-Techniques for inserting new forms of control into generative image synthesis, role of human-interpretable abstractions.
+Techniques for inserting new forms of control into generative image synthesis, role of human-interpretable abstractions, neurosymbolic representations, The role of code as a representation for content.

 Apr 30